Get baking and making, for an easy way to turn your talents into funds for your church, or religious organisation.

 You’ve also got the perfect place to sell, with weekly meetings and regular services.
 People come to church with generous spirits, and they know you have to raise money for all the extras a religious organisation needs.
 Mission trips, community support, and buildings maintenance all cost, and your congregation will be happy to support you in buying a handmade birthday or Easter card after a service.

-And don’t forget the big fundraising opportunities.
+And don’t forget the big fundraising ideas.
 A Christmas or summer fair will appeal beyond regular visitors to you church, mosque or synagogue, to include the wider community.
 So make the most of these events with food and drink sales, music, and raffles.
 Who knows, you may even end up with some new members!

 There’s bound to be something that suits your religious organisation in our ultimate list of things to make and sell for charity.
 And don’t forget to read our must-do’s at the end of this article to guarantee a successful sale.